Doug Kingsmore Stadium

 Prior to the 2005 season, PawVision, the videoboard that was used in the football stadium, was moved to Doug Kingsmore Stadium.
 Prior to the 2008 season, new lights were installed, then a practice facility with field turf was built behind the batting cages in 2009.
 Additional chairback seats were also added behind the right-field fence.

 Before the 2013 season, chairback seats were added in the main grandstand, replacing the bleacher seats.
 The videoboard was upgraded as well.
 After the 2013 season, the playing surfaced was re-leveled and an upgraded drainage system was installed that can handle multiple inches of rain per hour without pooling of water.
 Home plate was also moved out 10 feet, creating more space behind home plate and shorter distances to the outfield fence.

 In 2015, the stadium continued with upgrades, including a new three-story building behind the first-base dugout.
-It will house a state-of-the-art clubhouse, coaches offices and a player lounge among other amentities.
+It houses a state-of-the-art clubhouse, coaches offices and a player lounge among other amenities.
 Premium seating was also added behind home plate.
 A year later, a berm was created behind the third-base stands and is a favorite among young Tiger fans.

 The stadium is located in the middle of Clemson’s athletic facilities.
 It is across the street from Littlejohn Coliseum, home of Tiger basketball, and Memorial Stadium, home of Clemson football.
 It is located directly behind Jervey Athletic Center, home of the baseball offices.

 Doug Kingsmore Stadium has over 4,500 permanent seats, but is capable of holding 6,272 fans thanks to a hill area down the left-field line that is popular with the Clemson student-body.
 The stadium attendance record was set on March 7, 2004 when 6,480 fans saw No. 5 South Carolina defeat the Tigers 8-7 in 10 innings.